neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 `params: object` - an object with the following parameters:

 - `txid: string` - transaction ID of the transaction to get information about
 - `network?: string` - network to submit this request to.
-If omitted, will default to network the provider is currently set to
+If omitted, the default network set to the provider is used

 ##### Returns

-: `Transaction` - a transaction object returned from remote RPC
+: `Transaction` - a transaction object returned from the remote RPC

 ##### Example